ibm-cloud-docs/cloud-object-storage/immutable.md

 If an object is stored in the bucket without specifying a custom retention period, the default retention period is used.
 The minimum retention period must be less than or equal to the default retention period, which in turn must be less than or equal to the maximum retention period.

 A maximum retention period of 1000 years can be specified for the objects.
-{:tip}
+{: tip}

 To create a retention policy on a bucket, you need Manager role.
-See [Bucket permissions](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-iam-bucket-permissions) for more details.
+See [Bucket permissions](/docs/cloud-object-storage/iam?topic=cloud-object-storage-iam-bucket-permissions) for more details.
-{:important}
+{: important}

 ### Legal hold
 {: #immutable-terminology-hold}